snehaagarwal1/PPT-assignments/Core_Modules/Assignment7.md

 #### Q7.What is the purpose of the doGet() and doPost() methods in a servlet?
 - Purpose of doGet() method:The doGet() method is used to handle HTTP GET requests.
 When a client sends a GET request to a servlet, the servlet container calls the doGet() method of that servlet.
 This method is responsible for processing the request and generating an appropriate response.
 The doGet() method is commonly used for retrieving data from the server without modifying it.

--Purpose of doPost() method:The doPost() method is used to handle HTTP POST requests.
+- Purpose of doPost() method:The doPost() method is used to handle HTTP POST requests.
 When a client sends a POST request to a servlet, the servlet container calls the doPost() method of that servlet.
 This method is responsible for processing the request and generating an appropriate response.
 The doPost() method is commonly used for submitting data to the server for processing or modification.

 #### Q8.Explain the JSP Model-View-Controller (MVC) architecture.
 The JSP Model-View-Controller (MVC) architecture is a design pattern commonly used in web application development.
 It provides a structured approach to separating the concerns of an application into three distinct components: the model, the view, and the controller.
 This architectural pattern promotes modularity, reusability, and maintainability of code.